 Going on runs and playing fetch are great workouts, but even dogs get bored doing the same thing for too long.
 Dealing with hyper dogs involves more than just giving them physical exercise.
 Working your dog’s brain will drain their energy much faster, making them a happier and smarter pooch.

-Make your dog use its nose with games, like “find it,” to make them work extra hard and think creatively.
-You can also try playing puzzle games that make your dog work for his food for an energy-burning meal time.
+Make your dog use their nose with games, like “find it,” to make them work extra hard and think creatively.
+You can also try playing puzzle games that make your dog work for their food for an energy-burning meal time.

 Even teaching your canine a silly little trick like "roll over" will make them focus and expend their energy.
 This is an excellent remedy for hyper dogs!